T/Th 3:15-4:15 or by email appointment

-I am a social bioarchaeologist with interests in skeletal approaches to embodied experiences of identity and social change.
-Broadly, my interests also include skeletal plasticity and the life course, paleopathology, materiality, religion and the body, and mortuary archaeology.
-My research integrates skeletal analysis with the study of material culture and historical narratives to address the interactions between human bodies and their broader social, cultural, and physical environments.
-I am currently examining diet and mobility in early medieval Central Europe through the lens of stable isotopes, skeletal dental analysis, and archaeological data.
+Lauren is a social bioarchaeologist with interests in skeletal approaches to embodied experiences of identity and social change.
+Broadly, her interests also include skeletal plasticity and the life course, paleopathology, materiality, religion and the body, and mortuary archaeology.
+Her research integrates skeletal analysis with the study of material culture and historical narratives to address the interactions between human bodies and their broader social, cultural, and physical environments.
+She is currently examining diet and mobility in early medieval Central Europe through the lens of stable isotopes, skeletal dental analysis, and archaeological data.

 Graduate Studies Information

 *Professor Hosek is currently accepting Ph.D. applicants for Fall 2023